 The Partnership for Patients initiative is a public-private partnership working to improve the quality, safety and affordability of health care for all Americans.
 Physicians, nurses, hospitals, employers, patients and their advocates, and the federal and State governments have joined together to form the Partnership for Patients.

-The Partnership for Patients and its participating hospitals are focused on making hospital care safer, more reliable, and less costly through the achievement of two goals:
+The Partnership for Patients’ Hospital Improvement Innovation Networks (HIINs) and its participating hospitals worked to reduce Hospital Acquired Conditions and Hospital Readmissions through the achievement of two goals:

 Key Elements of the Partnership